nystudio107/craft-transcoder/docs/docs/using.md

 ## Reading Generated Video Posters

 Queued poster generation does not need to be started from a template.
-Read a configured poster by its format handle:
+Enable `queueVideoPostersOnAssetUpload` to generate configured formats when full video upload encoding is disabled, then read a poster by its format handle:

 ```twig
 {% set video = entry.video.one() %}